ManavJ0811/Projects/README.md

 ---

 ## 📖 What I'm Learning
-- Basics of Python (variables, loops, functions)
+- Basics to Intermediate in Python and Further AIML (variables, loops, functions)
 - Working with lists, dictionaries, and tuples
 - File handling and exceptions
-- Object-Oriented Programming (OOP) concepts
+- Object-Oriented Programming (OOP) concepts and APIs
 - Beginner projects (calculators, small games, automation scripts)

 ---